ternaryop/commonutils/README.md

     ./gradlew publish --no-daemon --no-parallel
     ./gradlew closeAndReleaseRepository

-The properties shown below are present inside the global ``~/.gradle/gradle.properties` file
+The properties shown below are present inside the global `~/.gradle/gradle.properties` file

     signing.password
     signing.secretKeyRingFile
     mavenCentralUsername
     mavenCentralPassword

+On KeePass, under `sonatype.org maven central`, are stored all files

 It's possible to manually close and release the library (this replaces the gradle task `closeAndReleaseRepository`).